 Checking Internal Temperature

 For safe and juicy chicken, aim for an internal temperature of 165ยฐF.
-Dark meat, like thighs and drumsticks, are best between 170โ175ยฐF.
-Insert the thermometer into the thickest part of the meat, avoiding the bone, for an accurate reading.
-Trust your thermometerโitโs your best friend for fried chicken success.
+Dark meat, like thighs and drumsticks, is best between 170โ175ยฐF.
+Insert the thermometer into the thickest part of the meat for an accurate reading.
+Be sure you aren’t hitting the bone as that will throw off your measurement.

 If you don’t have a thermometer, pierce the thickest part of the chicken with a knife or skewer.
 If the juices run clear (not pink), itโs done.
 As a last resort, cut into a piece to ensure thereโs no pink meat near the bone.

 To keep fried chicken crispy while cooking in batches, place the cooked pieces on a wire rack set over a baking sheet in a 200ยฐF oven.
 This keeps them warm and prevents sogginess until you’re ready to serve.
-Never cover with foilโit traps steam and softens the crust.
+Never cover with foil as it traps steam and softens the crust.

 To reheat in the oven, preheat to 375ยฐF.
 Place chicken on a wire rack over a baking sheet and heat for 10โ15 minutes, flipping halfway through.
 This keeps the crust crispy.